angykim77/Homelab/Microsoft/Azure_Bastien/GPOs/README.md

 ### 12. Troubleshooting - Getting RDP Access to Work for a Restricted Test User
 While testing the 'Hide Control Panel' GPO in section 6, RDP login as 'anna.Y' failed repeatedly.
-The root cause turned out to be Five separate layers, each blocking for a different reason:
+The root cause turned out to be four separate layers, each blocking for a different reason:

 **Layer 1 - Azure Network Security Group (network reachability).**